Apple enters video streaming, updates news, game and payment apps

 CUPERTINO, Calif.
+(Reuters) - Apple Inc attempted to reintroduce itself on Monday as an entertainment and financial services company that also makes iPhones as it launched a streaming television service, a credit card and an online gaming arcade.

-(Reuters) - Apple lifted the curtain on Monday on a television and movie streaming service that will allow users of its 1.4 billion gadgets worldwide to stream television shows and movies, both Apple originals and those from other creators, in a first step to challenge streaming video leaders Netflix and Amazon.
+The world’s second-most most valuable technology company lifted the curtain on a television and movie streaming service called Apple TV+ that will stream television shows and movies - both Apple originals and those from other creators - to users of its 1.4 billion gadgets worldwide, smart TVs and other devices.

-The launch was the centerpiece of an event at Apple’s Cupertino, California, headquarters that focused on the technology company’s services, not its hardware, as it deals with declining sales of its iPhone.
+The move could be seen as a first step to challenging streaming video leaders Netflix and Amazon.

-Apple also introduced updates to its payment system, launched a games arcade, and added magazines to its news app.
+Apple also introduced a credit card, a video game arcade, and added hundreds of magazines to its news app at Apple’s Cupertino, California, headquarters.

+As Apple struggles with saturated markets and sales of its iPhone fall, the company is turning more of its attention to services that provide regular subscription revenue.

-Hollywood celebrities trekked to Apple’s home to help debut a revamped Apple TV digital storefront, called Apple TV+.
-Apple has commissioned programming from Jennifer Aniston, Reese Witherspoon, Oprah Winfrey and Steven Spielberg.
+Hollywood celebrities helped debut the revamped television offering.
+Apple has commissioned programing from Jennifer Aniston, Reese Witherspoon, Oprah Winfrey and Steven Spielberg.

-Apple’s jump into original entertainment signals a fundamental shift in its business as sales of hardware money-makers drop off.
-Without another category-defining new gadget announced to the public, Apple is looking to rely more on selling subscriptions and services like video, music and hardware insurance.

-Throughout their presentation, Apple executives stressed privacy protections for consumers as they shop and consume content across a range of Apple phones, iPads or other hardware.
+Throughout the presentation, Apple executives stressed privacy protections for consumers as they shop and consume content across a range of Apple phones, iPads or other hardware.

 They also emphasized content that would appeal to young audiences, potentially setting the stage for a rivalry with Walt Disney Co.
+Winfrey announced a global book club.

-The company led off the event with an announcement that its free news app will now come in a paid-subscription version, called Apple News+, which curates a range of news articles and will include 300 magazines including National Geographic, People, Popular Science, Billboard and the New Yorker.
+The company, second only to Microsoft Corp in market value among tech giants, led off the event with an announcement that its free news app will now come in a paid-subscription version, called Apple News+, which curates a range of news articles and will include 300 magazines including National Geographic, People, Popular Science, Billboard and the New Yorker.
 Apple said it would cost $9.99 a month.

 Apple also introduced a titanium, laser-etched Apple Card backed by Goldman Sachs Group Inc and Mastercard Inc that can track spending across devices and pay daily cash back on purchases.